 In the last decade, we have witnessed a dramatic shift towards cremation services, especially simple, no-fuss, inexpensive cremation options.
 Direct cremation now accounts for around 70% of all cremation services.
-In the era of COVID, direct cremation has become the only solution for some families.
+In the era of COVID, direct cremation became the only solution for some families and further drove the cremation trend.

-Here, we look at 5 reasons why you should choose a natural burial.
+Here, we look at five reasons why you should choose a natural burial.

 #1.
-Your disposition will have minimal environmental impact
+Your disposition will have a minimal environmental impact

 #2.
 You can save money on traditional funeral costs with a natural burial